kungming2/AssistantBOT/FAQ.md

 #### Example Statistics Page

-Check out r/ChineseLanguage's **[live statistics page here](https://www.reddit.com/r/chineselanguage/wiki/assistantbot_statistics)**.
+Check out r/ChineseLanguage's **[live statistics page here](https://www.reddit.com/r/chineselanguage/wiki/assistantbot_statistics)** for an example.

 ## FAQ

+#### Who can use Artemis?

+Any subreddit can!
+Just invite u/AssistantBOT as a moderator with at least the `wiki` permission.

 #### What kind of subreddits benefit from using Artemis?

-The subreddits that benefit most from Artemis are those that have a comprehensive post flair system.
-Subreddits with no post flairs will obviously not benefit from flair enforcing.
+**The subreddits that benefit most from Artemis are those that have a post flair system.** Subreddits with no post flairs will obviously not benefit from flair enforcing.

-Subreddits that use their post flairs dynamically, like r/translator or r/excel, will likely benefit less from Artemis since an individual post's flair is automatically assigned and constantly changing.
+Subreddits that use their post flairs dynamically to indicate a post's status, like r/translator or r/excel, will likely benefit less from Artemis since an individual post's flair is automatically assigned and constantly changing.

 #### When does Artemis update the statistics wiki pages?

 Artemis begins to update statistics wiki pages for its monitored subreddits (`r/SUBREDDIT/wiki/assistantbot_statistics`) at midnight UTC.

-#### Who can use Artemis?

-Any subreddit can!
-Just invite u/AssistantBOT as a moderator with at least the `wiki` permission.
+#### How long does it take the removal of posts for flair enforcement to work?

+It should be under a minute in most cases.

 #### Our subreddit wiki is public - why does Artemis need the `wiki` permission?
 Can't it run with no mod permissions?

 Artemis needs the `wiki` mod permission for a couple of reasons:

-1. So that it can create a new wiki page if a subreddit has disabled its wiki.
+1. So that it can create a new wiki page even if a subreddit has disabled its wiki.
 2. So that it can set the statistics wikipage to be only viewable by mods.

+#### Why does the "average submissions per day" number seem so high?
+Especially when compared with my flair table?

+The average submissions/comments per day statistic is calculated from [Pushshift's](https://pushshift.io/) data and includes posts that have been removed as well.
+Your average submissions per day is thus likely to be higher if your subreddit is a frequent target of spammers.
+This number is an accurate count of *all* posts your community receives.

+The flair table only records posts that were *not* removed and is the more accurate count of posts your community actually sees.

 #### How do I disable Artemis?